IzicTemi/End-to-End-CI-CD/README.md

 - Create a job named `cloudfront-update` in the config file.
   - Create code that promotes our new front-end to production.
     - Install any needed dependencies
-    - Use a [CloudFormation template](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files) to change the origin of your CloudFront distribution to the new S3 bucket.
+    - Use a [CloudFormation template](https://github.com/udacity/cdond-c3-projectstarter/tree/master/.circleci/files) to change the origin of the CloudFront distribution to the new S3 bucket.

 ![Successful promotion job.](screenshots/SCREENSHOT08.png)

 - Public URL for CloudFront distribution (aka, production front-end).

 ![Successful rollback job.](screenshots/URL03_SCREENSHOT.png)

 - Public URL for back-end server in EC2.

 ![Successful rollback job.](screenshots/URL04_SCREENSHOT.png)

 #### 6. Cleanup Phase

-The UdaPeople finance department likes it when your AWS bills are more or less the same as last month OR trending downward.
-But, what if all this “Blue-Green” is leaving behind a trail of dead-end production environments?
-That upward trend probably means no Christmas bonus for the dev team.
-Let’s make sure everyone at UdaPeople has a Merry Christmas by adding a job to clean up old stacks.
+Clean up old stacks after switching from blue to green deployments.

-- Find the job named `cleanup` in your config file.
+- Create a job named `cleanup` in the config file.
   - Write code that deletes the previous S3 bucket and EC2 instance.
     - Query CloudFormation to find out the old stack's workflow id like this:
     ```